 Make sure you get enough zinc daily.
 Zinc helps infection-fighting white blood cells to be deployed at the first sign of a disease-causing invader, such as a virus or bacteria.
 Zinc containing foods include meat, eggs, seafood, nuts (especially cashews) and seeds (eg pumpkin and sesame)

 Gut health is critical in maintaining a strong immune system.
 Your gastrointestinal tract contains approximately 70% of your immune system, so ensuring your gut is populated with plenty of beneficial micro-organisms (‘good bugs’) is central to maintaining optimal immune function.
 You can boost your gut health by including fermented or cultured foods like natural yoghurt, sauerkraut, kefir, miso and kimchi (that contain friendly live bacteria or probiotics) in your diet each day.

 Sleep and rest is so important for preventing illness and helping the body to heal when sick.
 Make sure you are getting adequate sleep and when the first signs of a cold or ailment appear give your body time to heal by resting.

-By Natalie Harms
+Written by Nutritionist Natalie Harms